Map Name: 2024-2025 Richland Elementary School Continuous Improvement Plan

 • Provide guidelines and implementation for learning pathways by defining an instructional framework (academic and behavioral).

-• Provide training to staff on analysis of benchmark assessment and formative data to make timely decisions on student pathways
+• Provide training to analyze assessments (benchmark, formative, summative, diagnostic, etc.) to make timely decisions on student pathways

 Critical Initiative